Senior Product Designer | Careers

 Your responsibilities:

+- Solve design problems from start to finish, creating simple and enjoyable user experiences.

+- Translate research and analytics insights into new product concepts and features.

-- Work closely with designers, engineers, and product managers to ensure visual consistency and deliver polished products.
-Develop differentiated value propositions and product messaging tailored to specific segments and personas.
-Align these narratives across channels and teams.
+- Collaborate with designers, engineers, and product managers to maintain visual consistency and deliver high-quality products.

-- Manage Figma design systems, including components, tokens, libraries, and overall governance.
-Equip the sales and customer-facing teams with pitch decks, one-pagers, battle cards, product demos, and objection-handling guidance.
+- Own design systems in Figma, including components, tokens, libraries, and governance.

-- Perform QA, uphold accessibility standards, and guide teammates on best practices.Partner with content, performance, and email marketing to launch product-led campaigns and initiatives that generate leads and product adoption.
+- Conduct QA, ensure accessibility standards are met, and mentor team members on best practices.

 Your experience or skills:

-- Proven track record in designing and delivering user-centric products while overseeing design systems for complex web applications and marketing experiences.
+- Ability to design and deliver user-focused products while managing design systems for complex web applications and marketing sites.

-- Strong proficiency in Figma, design tokens, component lifecycle management, and connecting design to code through tools like Storybook and CSS variables.
+- Strong expertise in Figma, design tokens, component versioning, and connecting design with code such as Storybook and CSS variables.

-- Comprehensive grasp of the entire design workflow, including problem-solving, user flows, UI design, visual design, and interaction design.
+- Deep understanding of the full design process, including problem solving, user flows, UI design, visual design, and interaction design.

-- Clear, confident communicator capable of articulating design rationale and influencing cross-functional partners.
+- Clear and persuasive communication skills, with the ability to explain design decisions and influence cross-functional teams.

-- Experienced in upholding accessibility standards (WCAG 2.1 AA), using data to guide design decisions (A/B testing, analytics), and supporting the growth of fellow designers.
+- Experience with accessibility standards (WCAG 2.1 AA), using data such as A/B tests and analytics to inform design decisions, and mentoring other designers.

-- Self-driven, collaborative, and development-focused, excelling in environments that rely on tight teamwork across product, engineering, research, and marketing.
+- Self-motivated, collaborative, and growth oriented, thriving in environments that involve teamwork across product, engineering, research, and marketing.

-- Fluency in English, ability to provide simple content without grammar mistakes, factual mistakes, and style discrepancies.

-- Continuous learning: motivation to dig into proxy and related information technologies, acquiring at least basic technical knowledge; constant interest in SaaS marketing trends.

 Salary: